Japanese Teapot, How to Choose Japanese Teapot

 • Hohin: This handle-less teapot maximizes the tea’s flavor profile, making it ideal for high-quality green teas and matcha.

-Choosing by Material
+Choosing by Materia

 The material of the kyusu can significantly affect the taste and aroma of the tea.
 Here are some materials to consider: